1Amir/TeamNightOwlDev.github.io/README.txt

  TNO-boxshadow9px                Makes A 9px Box Shadow To Go Onto Your Shape TNO-boxshadow10px               Makes A 10px Box Shadow To Go Onto Your Shape

+ TNO-headFont1-5                 Sets A Font For Your Websites Header TNO-textFont1-5                 Sets A Font For Your Websites Text

  TNO-red                         Makes Text red TNO-redshade1-8                 Select Shade Of Red From 1 to 8